mozilla/thimble.mozilla.org/README.md

 This will take less time to setup compared to the `vagrant up` command.

-##1b) Manual Installation
+## Manual Installation
-You can also setup Thimble and it's needed components outside Vagrant and Virtualbox.
+You can also setup Thimble and its needed components outside Vagrant and Virtualbox.
 This might be needed if you want to:
 - Host your own instance of Thimble
 - Cannot run virtualization software on your computer

-### Pre-Requisites for Manual Installation
+### Prerequisites for Manual Installation
-In order for Thimble to be installed correctly, the following dependencies needs to be installed:
+In order for Thimble to be installed correctly, the following dependencies need to be installed:

 - Node.js 4.x or above (see note below)
-  - * **Note:** The login.webmaker.org dependency needs a node version of 4.x only while all the other dependencies work with a node version of 4.x and above.
+  - **Note:** The login.webmaker.org dependency needs a node version of 4.x only while all the other dependencies work with a node version of 4.x and above.
 We suggest installing [NVM](https://github.com/creationix/nvm) to allow the use of multiple versions of node.
 - [Brackets (Bramble)](#installing-brackets-bramble)
 - [Webmaker ID server](#idwebmakerorg)
 - [Webmaker Publishing Server](#publishwebmakerorg)